arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 ## Create a user

 Prior to creating the user in the InvestSuite platform you are assumed to register that user at your end as a customer in the database or CRM of your choice.
 The ID of the user in that system you add to the InvestSuite system in the `external_id` field, also called the _Reference ID_.
+<span style="color:blue">*This last sentence is a little hard to read.
+Maybe change to "You can add the ID of that user in your system in the `external_id` field, also called the reference ID"*</span>

 Next to your user ID you can optionally register the first name and last name.
 Let’s now create a user and then see why adding the user’s first name and last name may be a good idea.

 === "HTTP"